Vermiculite Close Up

 Vermiculite to store roots & bulbs

-Vermiculite is a great tool to store bulbs from various plants like Caladiums & Stephania’s.
-The vermiculite helps keep the temperature & moisture on a stable level, and blocks any light from hitting the bulbs.
+Vermiculite is a great tool to store bulbs from plants, like Caladiums and Stephanias.
+The vermiculite keeps the temperature and moisture stable.
+It also blocks harsh light that could scorch the bulbs.

-Vermiculite is commonly used in the mushroom growing space as a substrate.
+Vermiculite is often used in the mushroom-growing space as a substrate.

 Vermiculite v.s. perlite

-While both are inorganic, inert and lightweight.
-There are a couple differences to the two.
-Simply put, vermiculite holds more water and has a slightly higher lower PH than perlite.
-For most plants perlite will be the best option, but for water-loving plants like the alocasia vermiculite is better.
-More on perlite can be read here.
-Vermiculite is not dusty and there is no direct danger of inhaling the particles, unlike perlite.
+While both are inorganic, inert, and lightweight.
+There are a couple of differences between the two.
+Simply put, vermiculite holds more water and has a slightly higher PH than perlite.
+For most plants, perlite is best.
+But, for water-loving plants like the Alocasia, vermiculite is better.
+You can read more on perlite here.
+Vermiculite is not dusty.
+Unlike perlite, it poses no danger of inhaling its particles.

 You can buy our vermiculite here.